gazette/core/README.md

 container & cloud-native architecture, high availability, and integrates elegantly with existing batch workflows.

+It has served production use cases for nearly five years, with deployments scaled to millions of streamed messages per second.

 Gazette consists of a *broker service* serving **journals**, a byte-oriented and append-only resource resembling a file, and a *consumers* library for building rich streaming applications in Go.